HAECHI-LABS/vvisp/CONTRIBUTING.md

     git push origin new-branch
     ```

-1. In GitHub, send a pull request to `HAECHI-CLI:dev`.
+1. In GitHub, send a pull request to `vvisp:dev`.
 Rebase your branch and force push to your GitHub repository (this will update your Pull Request).

     ```shell
     git rebase master -i